-Do you have a heart for community organizing, networking, advocacy and Iowa trails?
+Do you have a heart for community organizing, networking, advocacy and Iowa’s natural resources?
+Iowa Natural Heritage Foundation (INHF) is looking for a dedicated professional to work with us on a temporary assignment to promote increased, reliable, consistent state funding for Iowa conservation.
 Help us create a stronger trails community throughout Iowa to support effective advocacy for trails, trail funding and policies.

 Iowa Natural Heritage Foundation is a statewide conservation nonprofit that works with private landowners and public agencies to protect and restore Iowa’s land, water, and wildlife.
-As part of that mission, INHF is active in efforts to help communities and counties create a system of multi-use trails throughout the state.
-Through establishing and enhancing trails, INHF hopes to advance environmental protection, create community engagement, and encourage healthy lifestyles.
-INHF has been leading the way in multi-use trails work for 40 years.
-Our works continues into the future by creating and equipping a trails community with information to make them a more effective stakeholder group to advocate for trail funding and policies.
+As part of that mission, INHF is active in efforts to help communities protect natural resources and realize opportunities for outdoor recreation.
+For over 40 years, INHF has led the way in creating multi-use trail systems, public open spaces and wildlife management areas throughout the state.
+INHF hopes to advance environmental protection, build community engagement and encourage healthy lifestyles by advocating for reliable conservation and trail funding.

-This fellowship offers the opportunity to work with a variety of INHF staff departments, stakeholders, and local leaders.
-The Ackelson Fellow will gain experience in field advocacy as well as outreach to community and elected leaders, and will be helping to share strategies for policy related action.
-The Fellow will travel within Iowa, report to INHF’s director of trails and greenways, and work closely with the INHF conservation programs director, communications staff and other INHF staff.
+This fellowship offers the opportunity to work with some of Iowa’s leading conservation professionals, including a variety of INHF staff, state departments, coalitions, state legislators and local leaders.
+The Ackelson Fellow will gain a thorough understanding of the legislative process and natural resource issues and policy, experience in field advocacy and outreach to communities, and will be help share strategies for policy related action.
+The Fellow will travel within Iowa, report to INHF’s public policy director, and work closely with the INHF president, trails and greenways program director, communications director and other INHF staff.